-1-4 Units FIRE 97 WORK EXPERIENCE IN FIRE TECHNOLOGY
+1-4 Units FIRE'97 WORK EXPERIENCE IN FIRE TECHNOLOGY

-Co-requisite: Must be enrolled in at least seven (7) units including Work Experience.
+Co-requisite: Must be enrolled in at least seven (7) units including Work Experience must be related to educational or occupational goals.

-75 hours paid employment equals 1 unit of credit 60 hours unpaid employment equals 1 unit of credit Provides students an opportunity to experience supervised employment in Fire Technology.
-The student's employment must be related to educational or occupational goals.
 Offered for Pass/No Pass grading only.
 May be repeated for no more than a total of 16 units of credit less any units earned in any other Work Experience course.